Rare Disease Day 2020

 We learn from the experiences of others.
 How has myositis, a rare disease, impacted your life?
 Write and share your experiences through our new #MyositisLIFE site.
 We will also feature your stories on our comprehensive myositis and MSU site.

-Host a Rare Disease House Party
+Host a Rare Disease Pandemic Bubble Party

 Change Social Networking profile and cover photos